September 26, 2022

 THE FIRST LEG

-This drudgery continued for the next hour, and it didn’t dissipate – even as my surroundings changed when I got to the Rio Besaya.
-Here, I transitioned away from the wet pavement to a wide dirt utility road that ran parallel to some sort of pipeline raised off the ground.
+The drudgery continued for the next hour, and it didn’t dissipate, even as my surroundings changed when I got to the Rio Besaya.
+Here, I transitioned from the wet pavement to a wide dirt utility road that ran parallel to a giant pipeline raised off the ground.

 The flat dirt path that cut between these two disparate worlds was an uninteresting stretch to walk.
-And the rain made it feel even more cold and forgotten.
-It could have been in Russia.
-Or Ohio.
+And the rain made it feel even colder and forgotten.
+I could have been in Ohio.
+Or the Western Siberian Plateau.
 Virtually any place that’s flat, dull, and gloomy.

 Perhaps I should have ridden the FEVE even further west instead of bothering to walk this puddle-filled, boring stretch of the Camino.
 This tableau certainly wasn’t going to make the cover of the next Camino Del Norte guidebook, that’s for sure!

-And , by the time I made it to the outskirts of Requejada, my shoes were sopping wet too.
-I’d tried my best to avoid the puddles that dotted the dirt trail, but the entire path was just standing water as some points.
-And the desire to quit still lingered over me.
+By the time I made it to the outskirts of Requejada, my shoes were sopping wet too.
+I’d tried my best to avoid the puddles that dotted the dirt trail, but the entire path was just covered by standing water in some points.
+My overwhelming desire to quit this Camino still lingered over me.

 My eventual return to pavement was harkened by a bright green pedestrian flyover that took me over the train tracks and along the edge of town.
 Now, all I needed was that cafe I promised myself a few hours ago.
 Somewhere warm and dry where I could get a steaming cup of coffee to try to restore my motivation.

-Unfortunately, this task of finding a cafe seemed to take forever.
-The Camino didn’t actually go through Requejada where the bars and cafes might have been plentiful.
+Unfortunately, finding a cafe seemed to take forever.
+The Camino didn’t go through Requejada, where the bars and cafes might have been plentiful.
 It stuck to the suburban outskirts, where nearly everything looked residential.

-But once again, I was saved by an enterprising business owner who’d painted an eye-catching mural with an arrow pointing to their establishment about 50 meters down a side street.
-I absolutely would have missed it and walked on by in this heavy rain, but for that well-positioned mural.
+But once again, I was saved by an enterprising business owner who had painted an eye-catching mural with an arrow pointing to their establishment, sitting 50 meters down a side street.
+I absolutely would have missed the bar and walked on by in this heavy rain, but for that well-positioned mural.

-And so, the first leg of my day was finally complete.
+The first leg of my day was finally complete.
 It was now 11 am, and I was long overdue for a break.
-And I still hadn’t quit.
+I still hadn’t quit.
+But I was only one-third of the way through my mileage.

 THE SECOND LEG

-My respite from the rain seemed far too short, but I forced myself to get back out in it again after just a half hour of rest.
-If I didn’t pick up my pace, I might be out here walking until 7-8 pm!!
+My respite from the rain seemed far too short, but I forced myself to get back out in it again after a 30-minute rest.
+I’d been walking too slowly in the rain today.
+If I didn’t pick up my pace, I might be out here until 7 or 8 pm!

-I followed a sidewalk out of town and to giant traffic roundabout, then set about searching for the bridge that supposedly crossed the river I’d been paralleling all morning.
-And that’s when I spotted the silhouette of a familiar pilgrim standing in a bus stop shelter.
+I followed a sidewalk out of town and to a giant traffic roundabout, then set about searching for the bridge that supposedly crossed the river I’d been paralleling all morning.
+That’s when I spotted the silhouette of a familiar pilgrim standing in a bus stop shelter.

 Hey, I knew that guy!
 It was Renato!!!